ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Individual Engineering Logs/Engineering Log - Zubin.md

 ### Learnings : The HTTP protocol has been reviewed for POST request standards as acceptable.
 ### Contributions : Enhancing the readability of the code by adding detailed comments through thorough research.
 ### Contributions : Taking the opportunity to update the reflection log(s) with my team mates.
-### Contributions : Checking with the updates with the team processess in the entire operation.
+### Contributions : Checking the updates with the team processess in the entire operation.
 ### Contributions : A complete and accuarate analysis of the issue log used in the function(s).
 ### Contributions : Preparing an elevated pitch introducing the application for the project.
 ### Notes and Information gained/gathered : The logging in this case has provided documentation that would seek to provide invaluable future information that could be beneficial to team as well as individual growth and success.
 Individual contributions promote general as well as continuous learning which enables personal growth.